zacharylove/discord-bot/README.md

      - Another example is the "confession" command, which allows users to make anonymous posts in a designated channel
    - Utility: Provides relevant and unique functionalities that (hopefully) have minimal feature overlap with other more popular bots
      - Examples: Movie, anime, etc.
-     - The music commands (WIP) stream quality-focused music (currently only from YouTube and Spotify) with plenty of customization.
+     - The music commands stream quality-focused music in voice channels, supporting YouTube, Spotify, and Soundcloud, with plenty of customization.
+   - Context Commands: Reaction-focused utilities for driving conversation
+     - Find Anime Source: Uses the Trace.moe API to identify source anime shows/movies (with timestamps!) from images and GIFs in a message.
+     - Caption Image/GIF: Uses the canvas and gifunct-js packages to apply top and bottom captions to a posted image or GIF.
+     - Are These Words In The Bible?: Determines what percentage of words in a message exist in the King James Bible.
  - **Features**: "Passive" interactions through scanning messages (no messages are ever logged)
-   - Starboard/Hall of Shame (WIP): Collects messages which have received a configurable number of reactions and immortalizes them in their own channel.
+   - Starboard/Hall of Shame: Collects messages which have received a configurable number of reactions and immortalizes them in their own channel.
-   - Wordle Tracking: Parses and maintains a database of wordle results pasted into chat and generates detailed statistics and local/global leaderboards.
+   - NYT Wordle/Connections Tracking: Parses and maintains a database of NYT game results pasted into chat and generates detailed statistics and local/global leaderboards.
    - Embed Fixes: Automatically fixes embedding of Twitter/X, Instagram, and TikTok post URLs
+   - Custom Responses: Responds to specific messages or regex patterns with user-defined replies
+   - Question Of The Day (QOTD): Posts user-created conversation prompts to a designated channel and opens a thread for discussion.

 Each command and feature can be configured and toggled on/off on a per-server basis through the "settings" command.